 Chrisite now has a tremendous opportunity to attend Laney College in Oakland where she will work towards an associates in Deaf studies and following this hopes to pursue a bachelors in education.
 She plans to pay-it-forward by becoming a strong advocate for the Deaf community.

-She has a dear deaf friend in Oakland who will sponsor her with room and board and I'll be chipping in a chunk of money too.
-In order to start school in the spring she needs to raise a total of $10,000 through crowdfunding and scholarships.
+She has a dear deaf friend in Oakland who will sponsor her with room and board.
+In order to start school in the spring she needs to raise a total of $10,000.

 $7000 in tuition (3,500 each for Spring/Fall semester)